-Amancio Bouza has almost 15 years of experience as an API product manager, product owner, technical lead, and engineer.
+Amancio Bouza has almost 15 years of experience as an API product manager, product owner, technical product manager, and engineer.
 Besides publishing the book on API product management, he helped to establish API as products for the digital economy with novel concepts like API as interface to value proposition: VPI.
 Today, he helps companies create business value through a combination of lean startup methodologies, customer obsession and ecosystem development.

 The following is our questions and answers.
 They have been edited for clarity and length.

 Q: What do you see as the most important KPI for API product companies?

 A: To really see whether a company that provides API products is successful, you should focus on retention.

 Usually what happens is that a customer tries certain things out.
 They say they want to go and use your API, or plan to use it in a certain way.
 But when they really do the project, integrate it into their product or internal business processes, only then you can really validate that they’re using it in a way that satisfies their use case.
 And then if a digital product manager continues using it, and you observe a growth in API usage, then you know it’s been successful in that company.

 And if you see that there’s more traction, more companies become interested in it, that’s even better.
 But it really depends upon the API product.
 It could be that the market size is really small, but the value is huge for your API product.

 Q: If absolute numbers aren’t important, how do you quantify the value your API might bring to potential customers?

 A: For this you really have to understand the customer’s use case.

 Let me explain this with an example.
 I worked with an insurance company that created a new online portal to onboard users and sell insurance products.
 In onboarding, they saw that the conversion rate of people going to the platform, starting the registration process and signing up for the service was only ten percent.
 In order to increase their user-base and streamline their funnel, project management with a focus on customer need and customer feedback was necessary.